 - Where do you want to stay in case of terminal illness?

-- Who can make healthcare choices for you if you are not able to make them?
+- Who can make healthcare choices for you if you cannot make them?

 - Is there any insurance that can cover your healthcare expenses?